 Why is this scam

-Scammers reportedly created a fake initial coin offering (ICO) to crowdfund for a startup called Giza, which they claimed would help to develop a device to store cryptocurrencies.
+Scammers reportedly created a fake initial coin offering (ICO) to crowdfund for a startup called Giza.
+They claimed it would help to develop a device to store cryptocurrencies.

-The ICO kicked off in January and by February had raised 2,100 Ethereum coins – at the time the equivalent of $2.4million.
+The ICO kicked off in January and by February had raised 2,100 Ethereum coins.
+At that time the equivalent of $2.4million.

-Alarm bells rang when Russian firm Third Pin who had been assigned to manufacture the cryptocurrency device halted manufacture of Giza, alleging that no payment had been received.
+Alarm bells rang when Russian firm Third Pin alleging that no payment has been received.

 The signs of confirmation

 The funds were supposed to be used to fund the development of a “super secure storage device” for cryptocurrencies.